ZR12345/Capstone1-Resume/README.md

 # Capstone1-Resume
-"My Resume" in only HTML
+"My Resume" is a Capstone project that showcases my resume using only HTML.